-If you are a non-police agency, city council or solicitor and seeking to send a court order request to ACRO for information which has been mandated by a UK court i.e. child protection matters / family court, please send your request to email@example.com.
+If you are a non-police agency, city council or solicitor seeking to send a court order request to ACRO for information that has been mandated by a UK court, i.e. child protection matters / family court, please send your request to: firstname.lastname@example.org.

 Please note that your request does not need to categorically state that ACRO is responsible for responding to the court order.
 However it must state that foreign conviction checks must be carried out on a named party.

-To complete a Court Order, ACRO requires some basic information to ensure the request is processed correctly and includes the following necessary detail:
+To complete a court order, we require basic information to ensure the request is processed correctly and includes the following necessary detail:

 - Middle name and maiden name(s) where applicable